ets-einer/einer/README.md

 $ cd einer

 # Build the images using the docker-compose.dev.yml file
-$ docker-compose -f docker-compose.dev.yml up --build -d
+$ docker compose -f docker-compose.dev.yml up -d

-# Make sure einer-einer_dev-1 is running
+# Make sure einer-einer-dev-1 is running
-$ docker ps # list all running containers, see if you find einer-einer_dev-1
+$ docker ps # list all running containers, see if you find einer-einer-dev-1

 # Enter inside your docker using bash
-$ docker exec -it einer-einer_dev-1 bash
+$ docker exec -it einer-einer-dev-1 bash

 # If you need the Auth Microservice:
 $ cd apps/auth